What is Financial Modeling?

 Forecasting a company’s operations into the future can be very complex.
 Each business is unique and requires a very specific set of assumptions and calculations.
-Excel is used because it is the most flexible and customizable tools available.
-Software, as an alternative, can be too rigid and don’t let you understand each line of the business the way Excel does.
+Excel is used because it is the most flexible and customizable tool available.
+Software, as an alternative, can be too rigid and doesn’t let you understand each line of a business’ operations the way that Excel does.

 What are the steps for building a financial model?

 In this financial modeling for beginners and “dummies” guide, we have laid out the basic steps of how to build a financial model.

 - Historical data – input at least 3 years of historical financial information for the business.

 - Ratios & metrics – calculate the historical ratios/metrics for the business, such as margins, growth rates, asset turnover ratio, inventory changes, etc.

 - Assumptions – continue building the ratios and metrics into the future by making assumptions about what future margins, growth rates, asset turnover, and inventory changes will be going forward.

 - Forecast – forecast the income statement, balance sheet, and cash flow statement into the future by reversing all the calculations you used to calculate historical ratios & metrics.
 In other words, use the assumptions that you made to fill in the financial statements.